Angel-El/FDC_MicDAT2026/README.md

 * **Automated Verification Flow:** Seamless parsing and post-processing engine optimized to handle both behavioral internal tracking and external Spectre transient simulation logfiles.
 The complete execution pipeline matches the flow illustrated in **Fig. 2** of the paper.

 ---
+The entire simulation environment is driven by a matrix execution approach structured around two main configuration levers: the **Total Simulation Time (T_sim)** and the **Number of Input Currents (M)**.

+Since the external synchronization window (SYNC) is fixed at T_int = 100 us, simulating a total time of T_sim = 1 ms will automatically yield 10 consecutive integration conversion cycles.
+Furthermore, given the main clock frequency of 100 MHz, each individual 100 us integration window precisely evaluates 10,000 clock cycles (N samples).
+By tweaking these parameters, the testbench generates an input data matrix of size M x N—where M represents the input current steps and N represents the total discrete temporal samples.
+Adjusting this matrix geometry allows you to compute all the target metrics:

 ## 📊 How to Reproduce Paper Results